Menschomat/Cashier/README.md

 * Implementation of Scheduled-Transactions in backend :white_check_mark:
 * Implementation of Scheduled-Transactions in frontend :white_check_mark:
-* Implementation of rudimental summary for timespan :construction:
+* Implementation of rudimental summary for timespan :white_check_mark:
-* Docker-Image :construction:
+* Docker-Image :white_check_mark:
 * (JUnit test for backend) :construction:

 ## What is Cashier?